opnsrce/semantic-grid/README.md

 grids causes a lot of extra markup (in the form of wrapper ``<div>``s), larger HTML files (due to the length of class names), and larger CSS files (due to every grid-related class having to be generated up-front instead of as-needed).
-When this project was convered from a class-based to a mixin-based approach, combined file size was reduced by approximately 3KB.
+When this project was converted from a class-based to a mixin-based approach, combined file size was reduced by approximately 3KB.